paularnaud2/ParTools/README.md

 ### The conf.py file

 The pytools/conf.py file contains the main user settings for the PyTools package such as the path to the Oracle instant client (``ORACLE_CLIENT``).
 If needed, you can create a PTconf.py file at the root that will be used instead of the native pytools/conf.py file.
-Similarly you can also created a PTconf_perso.py file at the root that will take over the two previous files decribed. this can be usefull is you work on a shared repository but still want to have your own configurations.
+Similarly you can also create a PTconf_perso.py file at the root that will take over the two previous files described.
+This can be useful if you work on a shared repository but still want to have your own configurations.

 ### The global variable files gl.py and main functions inputs

 Each sub package has a gl.py file which sets its global variables and constants.
 Each gl variables can be passed to the main sub package function (eg. sql.download) and if so, overwrites the value defined in the gl.py file.
 In that respect, constants defined in the gl.py file can be seen as input default values.

-### Recover functionnality
+### Recover functionality

-rl.rl,
+``sql.download``, ``rl.reqlist`` and ``sql.execute`` have a __recovery fonction__.
+This means that if the process is unexpectedly stopped (eg. because of network issues) before the end, then when relaunched, the script automatically restarts (approximately) from where it stopped.
+The reliability of these recovery mecanismes is ensured by automated tests using the ``multiprocessing`` library to simulate the unexpected process interruption.

-### Install Oracle XE for tests
+### Running the automated tests

+If you want to ensure that all Pytools fonctionnalites work correctly on your environment (or if you want a bigger overview of functionalities than that provided in the quickstart scripts), you can run ``pytest`` at the root.

+If you want the cx_Oracle dependent tests (sql and rl) to be working, you'll need access to an Oracle database with write permission.
+If you don't have any, you can install an [Oracle XE](https://www.oracle.com/database/technologies/appdev/xe.html) local database.

+If you want to bypass the tests using cx_Oracle, you can simply set to ``''`` the ``SQL_DB`` variable defined in pytools/test/gl.py.